Interest Free Home Ownership – How Does It Work?Written by Sawitri Mardyani

 Most importantly, though for observant Muslims, the diminishing partnership model allows them to purchase a home without borrowing on interest – which is expressly prohibited in the Qur'an.

-So how does this actually work in practice?
 Who has such sums of money that they're willing to use to help others buy houses while getting rent from their portion of the property?
 What mechanisms do we have in place?

 When faced with the need to find interest-free financing for Muslims to purchase homes in Canada, the founding members of the Ontario-based Islamic and Ansar Cooperative Housing Corporation (ICHC and ACHC) tried looking overseas for financial support.